Q: I have scheduled an appointment. What do I need?

 Q: How do I book an appointment?

-A: Please contact us to book a private training lesson.
+A: Please contact us to book a training lesson.
 We can schedule a day and time that works best for you.
 Let us know your dog’s name, age, and breed, and what types of things you would like to work on.
-We will also need to know where in West Maui you are located, or if you prefer to do training over FaceTime.
-We recommend that all members of the family be present for training.
+We will also need to know where in West Maui you are located, or if you prefer to do training over Zoom or FaceTime.
+We recommend that all members of the family be present for training, especially for the first lesson.
 The dog will need to be up-to-date on all shots.
 SGDs requires proof of Parvo & Distemper shots from your veterinarian, prior to beginning training.

 Q: What training techniques do you use?

 A: Such Good Dogs uses positive reinforcement training techniques, combined with energy balance.
 Positive reinforcement in dog training means making the dog work to receive something the dog likes.
 Positive reinforcement training teaches a dog that if he engages in behaviors you like, he will be rewarded for them.
 Energy balance means being aware of your own energy and feelings when dealing with your dog.
 Learning to master patience and calmness will help you succeed in training any animal.

 A: Yes.
 We often do training sessions where several extra volunteers are needed, both humans and dogs.
 The dogs in training are benefitted by having more people available to help.
 Plus who doesn’t want to make some cute doggy friends?
 If you are interested in volunteering, please contact us directly and tell us a little about yourself.